LukeG91/blog/posts/concurrency.md

 In the modern world of technology building custom API's to achieve a specific goal is very common and they are very useful tools and they form vital parts of the Web Development world.
 API endpoints are set to perform a specific set of tasks in a specific order, and API's built using Node.js support asynchronous programming which is a massive part of currency in Node.js.
 API's that serve as endpoints to websites such as E-commerce or online booking sites to give a few examples can handle multiple requests concurrently and in turn are related to implementing concurrency in web development.

+#### What is the event-loop in Javascript and how does it relate to concurrency:

 ## References:

 - [https://medium.com/](https://medium.com/platformer-blog/node-js-concurrency-with-async-await-and-promises-b4c4ae8f4510)